Chymyst/chymyst-core/docs/chymyst07.md

 Let us implement a simulation of this problem in the chemical machine.

-The problem is about controlling the starting of a reaction (the "dancing" computation).
+The problem is about controlling the starting of a reaction that represents the "dancing" computation.
 The reaction can start when a man and a woman are present.
 It is clear that we can simulate this via two molecules, `man` and `woman`, whose presence is required to start the reaction.